sparkfun/SparkFun_DataLogger/docs/updating_firmware.md

 Once the update file is downloaded, it is verified as being the correct file.
 Once verified, the system is rebooted and starts using the new firmware image!
 You will notice the firmware version change as the DataLogger IoT initializes.

 ![Updated OTA and Rebooted](assets/DataLogger_IoT_OTA_Update_3.PNG)

+## If the Firmware is overwritten by an Arduino Sketch

+Flashing an Arduino sketch to a DataLogger IoT board removes the ability for easy firmware updates and will require a full low-level flash of the latest software, which includes the bootloader and partition map for the device.
+These files are now provided as part of the DataLogger IoT firmware updates.

+To perform this level of update, please view the [Build and Update Instructions](https://github.com/sparkfun/sfe-datalogger/blob/main/docs/build_update.md#firmware-upload)